 - Researchers perform single-point mutation PCSK9.
 This protein helps LDL cholesterol enter cells from the blood and transport it.
 Any modifications in PCSK9 caused by base editors.

-- This strategy is worked out by base editors used by the researchers are part of the gene editing technique.
+- This strategy is worked out by the researchers’ base editors as part of the gene editing technique.
 These proteins can switch out certain DNA bases.
 For instance, adenine base editors change adenine (A) into guanine (G).

 This new approach could treat many patients suffering from inherited metabolic liver diseases, such as hypercholesterolemia, phenylketonuria, or urea cycle disorders.
 Although genome editing has the advantage over conventional medications in that the modifications it causes are long-lasting, this strategy can be a better therapeutic approach soon.